 Too much salt and processed foods (loaded with extra sodium) can set you up for osteoporosis and kidney stones.
 How?
 When too much sodium is consumed, the kidneys try to remove it.
 When this happens, calcium is removed too.
 This makes it easier for calcium-containing stones to form.
 Consuming excessive amounts of sodium on a regular basis lowers the level of calcium and thins the bone matrix.7

 Salt & Dementia?

+Habitual and excessive salt might increase your risk of dementia.
 One study found that a high-salt diet reduces resting blood flow to the brain and causes dementia in mice because extra salt reduces the ability of blood vessels to dilate.
 Consequently, this reduces blood flow to two important areas within the brain for memory and learning by 25%.
 In this study the decreases in blood flow worsen cognitive performance to the extent of dementia.8 Another consideration.
 As we age, the kidneys do not eliminate extra sodium as effectively.9 Older individuals could be more sensitive to the adverse effects of consuming a high-sodium diet.

 Salt & Your Risk for Obesity

 Consumption of a salty meal increases appetite.10 Several studies found that a high salt diet is linked to a greater risk of obesity in children and adults.
 For example, a 2015 study reports that children who increased their salt consumption by one gram a day increased their risk for obesity by 28%.
 In adults the risk was increased by 26%.11

 - Cook from scratch.
 Canned foods are often high in sodium.
 You can make delicious soups using minimal amount sodium and more herbs like garlic and onions.

 - Limit sodium-rich foods like aged cheese and condiments.